Welcome to Reception

-Hello and welcome to Reception from Miss Sutton and Mrs Jardine!
+Hello and welcome to Reception from Mrs Jardine, Miss Barton and Mrs Holden!

-As always, we will continue to have circle time activities where we will focus on our speaking and listening skills.
-We will continue modelling how to talk in full sentences and use tenses.
+We will have circle time activities where we will focus on our speaking and listening skills.
+We will model how to talk in full sentences and use tenses.
 We will also have a large focus on turn taking and how to lose gracefully!

 You can find our topic webs at the bottom of the page to find out more. this half term's topic web will be at the bottom of the page soon.